offGustavo/md-agenda.nvim/README.md

 | `:CancelTask` | If it is a **TODO** or **HABIT**, change the item type to **CANCELLED**. |

 > [!TIP]
-> You can also check the tasks from the view buffers
+> You can also check the tasks, and update their progress from the view buffers

 > [!WARNING]
 > **Items cannot be checked when:**